 - Ideal For: Families, retirees, food enthusiasts

-Parma is renowned for its culinary contributions, notably Parmigiano Reggiano cheese and Prosciutto di Parma.
-The city also boasts a vibrant arts scene, with numerous theaters, museums, and music festivals.
+Parma is famous for its food, especially Parmigiano Reggiano cheese and Prosciutto di Parma.
+It also has a lively arts scene, with theaters, museums, and music festivals.
+The city has good transport links to other major cities in northern Italy, which makes getting around easy.

 - Population: Approximately 950,000